sheffieldAndrew/as-news-backend/README.md

   https://github.com/sheffieldAndrew/as-news-backend
 - Fork the repo
 - Copy the CODE for the forked repo
-- Create a new working diretory in your code editor
+- Create a new working directory in your code editor
 - Clone the repo - git clone <forked repo code>
 - Install dependencies - npm i
 - create two .env files for the project